Hyper-Converged Virtual SAN Deployment (Formerly Known as FAQ 1155)

 - Open the MS iSCSI initiator UI and under Targets, select the remote target IQN address.

-- Click devices and identify the Device target port with disk index to update.
+- Click Devices and identify the Device target port with disk index to update.

 - Navigate to MS MPIO and view DataCore virtual disk.